 We’ll feature stories from two Circuit customers who use our route planning functionality to quickly, efficiently, and securely deliver pharmaceutical goods to customers.

-What you need for your specific prescription delivery service will depend on several factors, including your location, your size, and what you’re delivering (for example: some medications need to be stored at a specific temperature, others need same-day delivery).
+What you need for your specific prescription delivery service will depend on several factors, including your location, your size, and what you’re delivering – for example, some medications need to be stored at a specific temperature, and others need same-day delivery.

 There are three actions you can take to help you start your delivery service: